DEEP-31/JS_Clock/README.md

-# News_App
+# Clock
-This is a python based application that shows top 10 headlines.
+This is a front_end based application that shows a clock with real time with beautiful UI.